Wyrd00/week1-tubby-rangers/README.md

 The core-ethos behind our pseudo-company is the belief that we can delight today's generation with one of the more exceptional cartoons of the 90s - TellyTubbies.

-To accomplish this in the most effective manner, we dress up as TellyTubbies and re-enact various episodes of Tellytubbies for our clients.
+To accomplish this in the most effective manner, we dress up as the characters Tinky Winky, Dipsy, LaaLaa and Po and re-enact various episodes of Tellytubbies for our clients.

 Our site is sectioned off into the following:
   - Header